TRIAL OF ANWAR RASLAN and EYAD AL-GHARIB

 Wiedner wanted to know whether P27 participated in the demonstrations.
 P27 confirmed, adding that he participated in almost every demonstration.

 Judge Kerber reminded P27 to pull the microphone closer, as some people in the audience could not understand what he was saying.
-P27 explained that the security forces were always supported by Shabhia.
+P27 explained that the security forces were always supported by Shabiha.

-Judge Wiedner wanted to know what exactly the security forces and Shabhia did, whether they intervened.
+Judge Wiedner wanted to know what exactly the security forces and Shabiha did, whether they intervened.
 P27 said that young and old people participated in the demonstrations and no one could dissolve them.
-However, the [security forces and Shabhia] tried to dissolve the demonstrations, and often succeeded as they were informed about the details beforehand.
+However, the [security forces and Shabiha] tried to dissolve the demonstrations, and often succeeded as they were informed about the details beforehand.

 Wiedner asked what P27 meant by “dissolving”, whether the security forces used weapons or simply spoke to the demonstrators.
 P27 explained that the security forces always carried arms, but did not use them until Ali Al-Babensi [علي البابنسي] was killed.
 According to P27, Ali Al-Babensi [علي البابنسي] was the first person in Raqqa who died from the use of arms.